 Some good music bots for Discord

 There are a bunch of good quality music bots for Discord.
 All have been created by the community.
 As is the case with most things, some are better than others but all will get the job done, so don’t worry too much about needing to pick the perfect bot.
 Here are three you might like to try.

-Marv is a very neat Discord music bot that can play music hosted on almost any website, including YouTube, Spotify, SoundCloud and some others.
+Marv is a very neat Discord music bot that can play music hosted on almost any website, including YouTube, Spotify, SoundCloud, and a few others.
 The bot works incredibly well and I have used it on a couple of servers I use.
 The quality is excellent and the playback is of a very high quality.

 Rhythm is another good music bot for Discord.
 Reviews are very mixed on development and the developers themselves but the actual bot is pretty good, and that’s the important part.
-Playback is of a good quality, it is stable and reliable and works well.
+Playback is of a good quality, it is stable and reliable, and it works well.
 As a free bot, there is little to complain about here.

 Fredboat is another highly rated music bot that plays good quality music across your chat server.
-It is reliable, offers decent sound quality and works well.
-It isn’t quite as easy to use initially as Marv but once you figure out how to get it working, will provide the soundtrack to your gaming without issue.
+It is reliable, offers decent sound quality, and works well.
+It isn’t quite as easy to use initially as Marv but once you figure out how to get it working, it will provide a soundtrack to your gaming without any issues.

 On a typical game server, there will be long periods of silence as players prepare for raids or concentrate on tasks.
-That’s when a music bot comes into its own.
+That’s when a music bot comes into play.
 It provides a useful alternative to all players listening to their own music and keeps the server alive while you’re doing your thing, and it keeps the group from feeling disjointed in the silence.